TheLazyEngineer-net/Main-Site-Hugo/content/posts/2025/the-complexity-of-making-a-button/index.md

 The last thing to do was to listen for changes to the user's preferred system theme.
 This is handled by a listener on the media query that we set up before in the variables.
 The only reason this listener would have to do something is if the theme is configured for "system".
 Pretty easy way to end the script.

-### Summation
+## Summation

 After more work than I would like to admit, I have a working theme toggle button that should be fairly easy to tweak in the future.
 I am not convinced that my code is "correct" in any way, but it seems to work reliably.
 The problem was self contained, like I had hoped, but it was more difficult than I had anticipated.
-Javascript confirmed for me that it can be extremely difficult to use in practice.
-The interactions between HTML, CSS, and Javascript is an immense topic.
-Basically, my head hurts and I don't feel a fullfilling sense of accomplishment like I usually do when coding in Elixir, Lisp, or even Go.
-My distaste for JavaScript has not been lessened.
+Javascript can be extremely difficult to use in practice.
+The interactions between HTML, CSS, and Javascript is an immense topic that has a never ending list of unintended consequences.

 Why did I write this article then?
 Partly to moan a bit, yes, but that's just a small part of it.
 I accept that JavaScript is what it is and that we're stuck with it on the web.
-I'm sure all of the fancy frameworks, libraries, and tools for people paid to do web programming alleviate many of these pain points.
-I'm a masochist, though, since I learn best through doing.
-The reasons for writing this article then are:
+I'm sure that a modern framework that uses TypeScript would fix many of the things that I am complaining about.
+However, I am a masochist who learns fastest through pain.
+Therefore, the real reasons for this article are:

 1) To help others know that web programming is hard, even when you are an experienced software engineer.
-This could be helpful for someone struggling, especially newer engineers.
+There is nothing simple or easy about this domain.
 2) To illustrate how insideous complexity can be.
+A little bit of complexity can quickly corrupt a simple exercise.

 A theme toggle button is a pretty simple thing.
-JavaScript, HTML, and CSS introduce small levels of complexity with every interaction.
-It doesn't take many interactions before a simple button becomes a complex block of code with many implications and assumptions.
-Layer enough of these on top of each other, and quickly no one knows what the hell is going on.
+It just updates the state of one attribute on the page.
+JavaScript, HTML, and CSS each introduce small levels of complexity as they are layered on top of the button.
+It doesn't take many layers before a simple button becomes a complex block of code with many implications and assumptions.
+Put enough of these layers on top of each other and quickly no one can know what the hell is actually going on.

 I was able to control the complexity of this theme toggle by isolating the JavaScript to its own file and only interacting with preexisting, labeled page elements.
-It is usually not that simple.
-We need interactions between components and those interactions have followup effects.
-This means many more interactions and ever increasing complexity.
+These are standard practices for a reason.
+They are safe heuristics for keeping things simple.
+However, most real problems are not one page element and one piece of state.
+This creates a storm of exponential complexity as the problem evolves and grows.

-By trying to create something simple, I have even more questions.
-This exercise illustrated just how much there is to know.
-The web domain is amazingly complex, with historical cruft, compatibility issues, and JavaScript as its language to do useful things.
-The complexity that comes with something so intricate and large is impossible to fully remove.
-The importance of managing this complexity easily becomes clear.
-My theme toggle button was simple yet surprisingly complex.
-After doing this enough times in countless contexts, I've found that the problem of complexity managment is one of the hardest and most rewarding problems to solve.
+Kernighan claims that "Controlling complexity is the essence of computer programming."
+I would take this further: programmers are complexity crusaders.
+We must steadfastly fight against complexity else it will overtake the problem.
+We do this both for selfish and benign reasons: we benifit from simpler programs since they are easier to work with and by making simpler programs others can work with them.
+This crusade against complexity, thus, is a just cause.
+We programmers must always maintain our duty to keeping this vile killer at bay.